OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

         process_run.find_process_source_attributes(process_id)

-This will return the source name, source object name, and source object attribute name of each attribute registered.
+This will return a list with the following:

+.. list-table:: process_source_attributes returned
+   :widths: 25 50
+   :header-rows: 1

+   * - Attribute Name
+     - Attribute Description
+   * - source_name
+     - The name of the source system
+   * - source_type
+     - The type of the source system
+   * - source_object_name
+     - The object (i.e. table or dataset) name from the source system
+   * - source_object_attribute_name
+     - The attribute (i.e. column) name from the source object
+   * - is_key
+     - Is the attribute part of the source object's key?
+   * - is_filter
+     - Is the attribute used for record version comparison?
+   * - is_partition
+     - Is the attribute used for the partitioning of the data set (i.e. if the filetype is Parquet is the attribute used for the file partition)?

 Please note, if the attributes are not registered either during the initialization of the process or thru direct interaction of the data store, no data will be returned.